1071919wl/task_list_project/README.md

 Hi there!

 [Trustero Todo App](https://trustero-todo-app.herokuapp.com/)
-* APP CURRENTLY ISN'T WORKING ON HEROKU AT THE MOMENT.
-IN THE MEANTIME PLEASE RUN ON LOCAL.
-SORRY!

 ### Features
 * Navigate to root directoy and "npm install" package.json of our server directory